CanonicalLtd/maas-docs/src/en/installconfig-checklist.md

 your node now.

-## Deploy a node directly
+## Deploy a node

 Lots of folks would have [Juju][juju-getting-started] take over at this point.
 Juju acts as a sort of command & control centre for adding services/applications on top of MAAS nodes (among other "clouds").
-If you're just not there and/or you want to quickly test things out you can tell MAAS to deploy a node directly.
+If you're just not there and/or you want to quickly test things out you can use the web UI to [deploy a node][deploy-nodes] directly.

-To deploy a node simply select it and choose 'Deploy'.

 ## Connect to the deployed node